christosdaggas/lamp/README.md

-# Fedora LAMP Manager Script for PrestaShop 🚀
+# Fedora LAMP Manager Script 🚀

 This script provides a **modular, interactive way** to install, manage, and uninstall a complete LAMP stack (Linux, Apache, MariaDB, PHP) on **Fedora** systems.
 It’s built for developers working with **PrestaShop** or any PHP-based platform, offering smart defaults, permission automation, and rollback options.